angelim/rails_redshift_replicator/README.md

 ```

 RRR will filter out tables that are not registered for replication and log them for you.
+It will also wrap the import stage in a transaction and it is automatically rolled back if any problem arrises.

 ## Configuration